wbergg/trafikverket-bot/README.md

 ### Prerequisites

-You need an APIkey from Trafikverket Open API which can be obtained by creating an account at: https://data.trafikverket.se/oauth2/Account/register
+You need an APIkey from the Trafikverket Open API which can be obtained by creating an account at: https://data.trafikverket.se/oauth2/Account/register

 ## Getting Started